-Report by the Special Representative on Civil Society Engagement, Ms. Pia Kauma, To the Standing Committee, Vienna, February 2020
+Report by the Special Representative on Civil Society Engagement Pia Kauma OSCE PA Standing Committee Meeting Vienna, February 2020

 I assumed the duties as Special Representative on Civil Society Engagement at a difficult time.
 We hear very often that the space for civil society engagement is shrinking in many OSCE countries.
 This should be of concern to us all, and I hope to keep this issue high on the OSCE PA agenda.